Skip to main content

 The upside is clear alignment with the FTC's cancellation-ease direction.
 The tradeoff is organizational, because some retention and support scripts will have to change.

-If you want a deeper dive, read Click-to-Cancel After the FTC Rule: Why Easy Cancellation UX Still Matters for Subscription Platforms.
+For a deeper look at cancellation UX after the FTC rule changes, see Click-to-Cancel After the FTC Rule: Why Easy Cancellation UX Still Matters for Subscription Platforms.

 After cancellation parity, lock down the point where billing authorization starts by standardizing pre-billing disclosure and consent capture.
 Inconsistent checkout disclosures or incomplete consent records create avoidable enforcement risk and weak evidence.